 1. When you wake up, think of five people you're grateful for.

-Problems in our own head start when our minds wander into negative ruminating thoughts, Sood says.
+The decline begins when our minds wander into negative ruminating thoughts, Sood says.
 We're going to space out at times, no matter what.
 But, he says, we can at least send our minds in a better direction.

 “Every day of my life, I wake up and my first thought is: I think about five people in my life I’m grateful for," Sood says.
 "I usually start with my wife, and I think about something nice that she did in the last 24 hours, and I send my silent gratitude to her even though she may be sleeping by my side."